Promises and Secrets

 We are doing it backwards

 Why do most people start to "go to church"?
-If you ask them, most will say, "So I can learn about God and Jesus."
+If you ask them, most will say, "So I can learn about God and Jesus.", or "to worship with other believers."
 Now, if you look at the apostles and the people they taught, including the Bereans, you will see that they already knew the Bible and God.
 Those who wanted to get more involved with the new Way led by Jesus and His apostles went to find out what the "new" message was all about.
 They didn't go to find a way to overturn everything they knew about God and His word.
 And, the smart ones checked the message before they accepted it (Acts 17:11

 11Now the Berean Jews were of more noble character than those in Thessalonica, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.